 Inspired by my current reading of Harry Potter and the infamous store Flourish and Blotts, I have named the typeface Ink & Blotts.
+It was a side project that lead me into creating this first font of ours.

 If you used a little too much ink on a paper, it would flow out in a similar way to how this typeface bulges around the edges.
 Think classic, think handmade.

 It all started a little spontaneous.
 I had just made a new word for my side project Wrds and I thought it was so nice that before I knew it I had made an entire set of letters.
+It happened quite quickly to be honest.
+The hard work comes after the font is imported to the computer.

-Glyphs all the way.
+Glyphs all the way!

 Ink & Blotts